varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 * Finally, the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) requires that variables be defined before they are used, while both [Julia](https://docs.julialang.org) and [Python](https://www.python.org) do not require this step.

 ## Control statements

+Control statements are programming constructs that allow you to control the flow of execution of your code.
+They allow you to specify conditions under which a particular block of code should be executed and enable you to create loops that repeat a block of code until a specific condition is met.

+Control statements are an essential part of programming, and they allow you to create programs that can make decisions and perform tasks based on certain conditions.
+They are used to create complex logic and to write code that can be executed repeatedly with different inputs.

 ### If-else conditional statements
 A common programming task is to check whether a condition is `true` or `false` and then execute tasks depending on this condition; this is a called conditional evaluation.
 Conditional evaluation, which is a important structure in almost all programming languages, is encoded with `if-else` statements.